Last Updated: January 21, 2022

 |Operating PubMatic Properties (such as our Websites)||From you directly when you provide such information or through automated means such as cookies and other data collection tools when you visit a PubMatic Property.||Contact information||Name; address; telephone number; email address; and contact preferences.|

 |Internet or other electronic network activity information||IP address; operating system type and version; browser type and version; cookie ID; an individual’s activities on the PubMatic Properties; and other information about the individual’s system and connection and how the individual interacts with the PubMatic Properties and other websites.|

 |Professional or employment-related information||Job title; department or job role; and the nature of an individual’s request or communication.|

 Business / Commercial Purpose for Collection of Personal Information

-PubMatic collects the personal information described above for a variety of business purposes.
+PubMatic collects the personal information described above for a variety of business and commercial purposes.

 We may disclose any of the personal information we collect for our business purposes, or sell the personal information, to the following categories of third parties:

 - PubMatic’s other clients including brands, agencies, and other third parties

 - PubMatic vendors, consultants, and other service providers

 SECTION 5 – CALIFORNIA “SHINE THE LIGHT” LAW